 4. Flip the turkey breast side up.
-Add the salsa to the roasting pan, on and around the turkey.
-(If using “relajo” spice mixture, add this as well.)
+Add the salsa, white wine and relajo spice mixture including achiote molido (ground annatto) to the roasting pan, on and around the turkey.
 Cook for approximately 2 more hours until cooked through.
 (Make sure you spoon some of the salsa and liquid over the turkey every 20 minutes or so to keep it moist.
 You can also cover the turkey with foil to keep it from browning too much.)

 5. Remove the turkey to cool.

-(Note: It’s best if you can find the “relajo” spice mixture, [or make it yourself.]
-Relajo adds a very unique Salvadoran flavor.)
+(Note: You can make this recipe without the relajo but it’s best if you can find it, [or make it yourself] because it adds a very unique Salvadoran flavor.)

-(update) Note: Apparently (see comments) having watercress on the sandwich makes it much more authentic!
+(update) Note: Apparently (see comments) having watercress, also known as “berro” in Spanish, on the sandwich, makes it much more authentic!

 (update) 1/2/2013 – This recipe has been slightly edited and better photos added.
 Enjoy!